Logo

 EDS 401(k):

-- The HP Retirement Service Center is the primary administrator for HP Inc U.S. pension and 401(k) accounts, including any accounts for companies that Hewlett-Packard acquired before Nov 1, 2015 (Compaq, DEC, EDS, etc.) and that HP Inc acquired later (Poly, etc.) Operated by Fidelity Investments.
-1-800-457-4015 (Outside US 1-508-787-9902 collect.) https://nb.fidelity.com (Don't go to a local Fidelity office.)
+- The HP Retirement Service Center is the primary administrator for HP Inc U.S. pension and 401(k) accounts, including any accounts for companies that Hewlett-Packard acquired before Nov 1, 2015 (Compaq, DEC, EDS, etc.) Operated by Fidelity Investments.
+1-800-457-4015 (If no password, keep hitting #.)
+(Outside US 1-508-787-9902 collect.) https://nb.fidelity.com (Don't go to a local Fidelity office.)

 - Members indicate that the EDS 401(k) was administered by Vanguard before EDS was sold to HP.

-Stock issues for former EDS employees. https://www.hpalumni.org/StockEDS
+Stock issues specifically for former EDS employees. https://www.hpalumni.org/StockEDS

 Vehicle discounts.
 GM owned EDS from 1984 to 1996.
-Current eligibility and sponsorship rules for GM retirees, former GM employees, widows and widowers of former GM employees, and GM Family Legacy Program: https://www.gmfamilyfirst.com/about-the-discount/
+Current eligibility and sponsorship rules for GM retirees, former GM employees, widows and widowers of former GM employees, and GM Family Legacy Program: https://www.gmfamilyfirst.com/

 Operated by volunteers.
 Not officially endorsed or supported.
 More about the HPAA

-Operated by volunteers.
-Not officially endorsed or supported. © 2023 Hewlett-Packard Alumni Association, Inc. By using this site you accept these terms.
+Independent, member-supported volunteer association.
+Not officially endorsed or supported. © 2025 Hewlett-Packard Alumni Association, Inc. By using this site you accept these terms.